How to engineer a quantum wavefunction: Acknowledgements

 \section{Acknowledgements}

-We wish to thank Ivan Kassel and Andrew White for illuminating discussions on this topic.
+We wish to thank Ivan Kassel, Gerard Milburn, and Andrew White for illuminating discussions on this topic.
+We also thank the anonymous referees for their helpful comments.
 We are also grateful to the audience of the Symposium `From Bosons to Markets to Black Holes: New Prospects for Analogical Reasoning' at the PSA 2021 meeting in Baltimore.
 P.W.E. acknowledges support from the University of Queensland and the Australian Government through the Australian Research Council (DE170100808) and from the Foundational Questions Institute and Fetzer Franklin Fund (FQXi-RFP-CPW-2019), a donor advised fund of Silicon Valley Community Foundation.
 D.H.\ acknowledges financial support from the U.S.\ Department of Defense through a QuICS Hartree fellowship.